 Inferior Vena Cava Filters

-Inferior Vena Cava (IVC) filters work effectively to stop blood clots from making their way into a patient’s lung, condition referred to as pulmonary emboli.
+Inferior Vena Cava (IVC) filters are inserted supposedly to stop blood clots from making their way into a patient’s lung, condition referred to as pulmonary emboli.
 These filters are commonly implanted in patients who for one or more reasons should not use blood thinners.
-However, far too often these filters have failed to function properly, and without the knowledge of the patient.
+However, there are no studies that support the efficacy of these filters.
+Additionally, far too often these filters have failed to function properly, and without the knowledge of the patient.
 The types of failures that can occur with IVC filters include filter migration from its intended position, a leg breaking off the filter, or the filter rotating into an improper position and puncturing the vena cava.
 The failure of Inferior Vena Cava filters in patients has the potential to cause severe injury or even death.

-As an experienced IVC filter law firm, Goldenberg Lauricella in Minneapolis, Minnesota is here to serve as your strong advocate in the aftermath of suffering injuries due to an IVC filter failure.
+As an experienced IVC filter law firm, Goldenberg Lauricella, PLLC in Minneapolis, Minnesota is here to serve as your strong advocate in the aftermath of suffering injuries due to an IVC filter failure.

 For over a decade, the Food & Drug Administration (FDA) has been receiving complaints that malfunctions have occurred after patients received retrievable inferior vena cava (IVC) filters.
 These filters are implanted in patients that may be at risk of developing blood clots.
 The filter is essentially designed to catch blood clots – preventing them from migrating to a patient’s lungs or heart, which can lead to a stroke or even death.